Raminshiraz/claude_usage_monitor_extension/README.md

-# Claude Usage Monitor — Chrome Extension
+# Claude Usage Monitor — Browser Extension

 A minimal Chrome extension that shows your Claude.ai usage limits at a glance — session window, weekly caps per model, and extra usage spending — all using your existing browser session.